Charter of the French Language: 1988 and 1993 amendments (Bills 178 and 86)

 Bill 178 was passed in direct response to the legal case of Ford v.
 Quebec (Attorney General) and invoked the notwithstanding clause to shield the articles on business signage from judicial review.
-Because the law could not be challenged in Canadian courts due the invocation of the notwithstanding clause, a group of English-rights activists instead filled a claim at the United Nations Human Rights Committee in 1989: in Ballantyne v Canada the Quebec language law was found to have violated the rights of the complainants.
+Because the law could not be challenged in Canadian courts due to the invocation of the notwithstanding clause, a group of English-rights activists instead filed a claim at the United Nations Human Rights Committee in 1989: in Ballantyne v Canada, the Quebec language law was found to have violated the rights of the complainants.
 In response, the Quebec Liberals introduced Bill 86 which made the Charter compliant with the Canadian court rulings without the need for the override provisions.

 Proposed 2013 amendments (Bill 14)

-In 2013 Diane De Courcy, the Minister Responsible for the Charter of the French Language under Premier Pauline Marois of the Parti Québécois introduced Bill 14 (an Act to amend the Charter of the French language, the Charter of human rights and freedoms and other legislative provisions).
+In 2013 Diane De Courcy, the Minister responsible for the Charter of the French Language under Premier Pauline Marois of the Parti Québécois introduced Bill 14, An Act to Amend the Charter of the French Language, the Charter of Human Rights and Freedoms and Other Legislative Provisions.
 The bill would have made changes to both the Charter of the French Language and the Charter of Rights of Quebec.

-Marois eventually withdrew the legislation in the face of criticism from Anglophone and Allophone Quebecs and the Quebec Liberal Party, and shifted focus to the Charter of Quebec Values.
+Marois eventually withdrew the legislation in the face of criticism from Anglophone and Allophone Quebecers and the Quebec Liberal Party, and shifted focus to the Charter of Quebec Values.
 However, most of the details formed basis of the 2021 amendments.

 2021 amendments (Bill 96)

-On August 26, 2020, Quebec's Minister of Justice and French Language Simon Jolin-Barrette announced plans for 2021 that would strengthen the charter.
+On August 26, 2020, Quebec's Minister of Justice and French Language, Simon Jolin-Barrette, announced plans for 2021 that would strengthen the Charter.

 On May 12, 2021, the CAQ government of François Legault announced Bill 96, which strengthened the charter.

 Bill 96 invoked the notwithstanding clause, allowing the law to temporarily override sections 2 and 7–15 of the Canadian Charter of Rights and Freedoms.
+The invocation expires five years after its use, or earlier if legislation is passed to repeal it sooner.
+At the point it expires, it may be renewed again by the Quebec National Assembly.

 Some of the proposed measures were.